bbc/draft-hurst-sip-quic/draft-hurst-sip-quic.md

 connection as a whole.
 Streams MAY also be reset if the result of a SIP response is no longer of interest to the user agent client, see {{cancel-request}}.

-{{extensions}} specifies that extensions may defined new error codes without negotiation.
-Use of an unknown error code or a known error code in an unexpected context MUST be treated as equivalent of SIP3_NO_ERROR.
+{{extensions}} specifies that extensions may define new error codes without negotiation.
+Use of an unknown error code or a known error code in an unexpected context MUST be treated as equivalent to SIP3_NO_ERROR.

 *[stream error]: #error-handling
 *[stream errors]: #error-handling (((stream error)))